Since v17.0.0,v16.12.0 - Check

 The readable.unshift()

-method pushes a chunk of
+method pushes a chunk

-data back into the internal buffer.
+of data back into the internal buffer.
 This is useful in

-certain situations where a stream is being consumed by code
+certain situations where a stream is being consumed by

-the data can be passed on to some other party.
+so that the data can be passed on to some other party.

 The stream.unshift(chunk)